Salaamun alaykum, dear readers!

 - [2:286] God does not assign any self except its capacity.
 For it is what it earned, and against it is what it earned…

-Therefore, to be categorized as a disbeliever when one is past the age of 40 would require a rejection of Islam that could have been avoided given the strength of the impact of societal conditioning, suppression of information from the authorities, intellectual deficiencies, whether you can read and write, the quality of the information one is given about the faith, whether one lives a busy life (thus having very little time to think deeply or research about these issues), and maybe other factors.
+Therefore, to be disbeliever when one is past the age of 40 would require a rejection of Islam that could have been avoided given the strength of the impact of societal conditioning, suppression of information from the authorities, intellectual deficiencies, whether you can read and write, the quality of the information one is given about the faith, whether one lives a busy life (thus having very little time to think deeply or research about these issues), and other physical and psychological factors.

 Only God knows best about whether a person can be held responsible not for not having accepted Islam in their lifetimes given their personal circumstances, and to what degree they will be held responsible if so.